joshalbert16/joshalbert16.github.io/index.md

 ### Welcome

-Welcome to my page – I am a graduating senior from Southern New Hampshire University studying Environmental Science.
+Welcome to my page – I am a graduate student from the SUNY College of Environmental Science and Forestry studying Environmental Science.
 I am specifiically interested in hydrology, soil dynamics, and geomorphology related to anthropogenic impacts of industry on varying time-scales.
 Please reach out if you have any questions.

 ### Current Projects

-This is the first model we have worked with in the class:
+This is the first model I have played with in Dr. Adam Gilberts RStudio modeling course:

 Heres [a report on the Spaceship Titanic dataset](https://joshalbert16.github.io/MAT434/SpaceshipTitanic.html):